stealth-media/sage/README.md

     - Find CSS @ `resources/less/header.less`
     - Find JS @ `resources/scripts/app.js` `scroller()`

-- This Boilerplate has been set up with a working mobile nav.
+- This Boilerplate has been set up with a working Mobile Nav.
 Slideout js has been included for use in mobile nav.
     - Find HTML @ `resources/views/partials/mobile-menu.blade.php` which has been included in `resources/views/layouts/header.blade.php`,
     - CSS @ `resources/less/layouts/mobile-menu.less`
     - JS to handle slide out and nav buttons @ `resources/scripts/app.js` `mobileMenu()`